software-mansion-labs/elixir-xattr/README.md

 Elixir-Xattr is a library for accessing and manipulating custom [extended filesystem attributes](https://en.wikipedia.org/wiki/Extended_file_attributes).
 Main goals are to provide straightforward API and portability, Unix platforms are supported and Windows is also planned.

-This library doesn't aim at supporting platform specific features, e.g. there is no (and won't be) possiblitity to access attributes from other namespace than *user_* on Linux.
+This library doesn't aim at supporting platform specific features, e.g. there is no (and won't be) possiblitity to access attributes from other namespaces than *user.* on Linux.

 ## Installation